ptcodes/ptcodes.github.io/_posts/2020-06-15-proxy-server-with-terraform-on-amazon-aws.md

 That will be it for today.
 Until next time!

-## Aditional Resources
+## Additional Resources

-* [Source code](https://github.com/ptcodes/proxy-server-with-terraform) used in this artice on Github
+* [Source code](https://github.com/ptcodes/proxy-server-with-terraform) used in this article on Github
 * [HashiCorp's guide on Terraform](https://learn.hashicorp.com/terraform)
 * [Terraform: Up & Running: Writing Infrastructure as Code](https://www.terraformupandrunning.com/) book by Yevgeniy Brikman